BharatShukla30/neighborlyFE/README.md

 2. Run **```npm install```** command and wait for completion.
 3. Run **```npm run dev```** command to start the frontend server.
 4. Application can be accessed on http://localhost:5173/
+5. To run the frontend and make it interact with the backend running on your local machine, change the config file in config folder and uncomment the localhost URL